Lumisumu/parrot-QR-creator/README.md

 # Parrot QR Creator

 Easy GUI for creating QR codes quickly.
-Codes are saved as PNG image files for easy reuse.
+Codes are saved as PNG image files for easy editing and reuse.
 Created with Python's Tkinter.

 ## User installation